YouTakaoka/Topos/Readme.md

 let a = 2.5
 ```

-Variable identifiers can contain underscores, letters and digits, and must be start with a letter.
+Variable identifiers can contain underscores, letters and digits, and must start with a letter.

 A ```let``` statement returns a value.
 For example, the expression